Your Guide to Selling a House with Multiple Owners

 As we mentioned earlier, not all types of co-ownership titles will divvy out the property based on an individual’s contributions.
 And if one owner ends up putting in extra time or money than others, it may not be reflected in the final equity agreement.
 That’s why it’s critical to establish who owns what portion of the property, and how much everyone should be given when the home sale closes.

 Selling any home takes hard work, and that process can come at a price.
 If you haven’t decided who will pay for what home sale preparations early on, you could see fellow homeowners back out of your sale in the middle of the process.
-Here are a few costs to make sure you’re accounting for before you sell your house with multiple owners:
+Here are a few expenses to consider before selling a house with multiple owners:

 Hire a professional to ease your jointly owned sale